Dowry Laws in India

 -

-What plea bargains are likely to be offered and
+What are the likely plea bargains and

 -

-What is expected after trial or conviction.
+What to expect after a trial or conviction.

 These guides are not legal advice, nor a substitute for a lawyer